Paul Luebke: Childhood and education

-Paul Luebke was born on January 18, 1946, in Chicago, Illinois, to Paul and Eunice Luebke.
+Luebke was born on January 18, 1946, in Chicago, Illinois, to Paul and Eunice Luebke.
 His father was a teacher and education administrator and his mother was a homemaker.
 Luebke spent his childhood living in Chicago, Detroit and St. Louis.
 During his high school years he moved to Ankara, Turkey, where his father worked as an education advisor to the Turkish government for the U.S. Foreign Aid Program.

 While living in Turkey he studied at Privatschule der deutschen Botschaft, a German embassy school in Ankara, from 1959 until 1962.

 After high school, Luebke attended Robert College in Istanbul, Turkey.
 In 1966 he earned a bachelor of arts in government from Valparaiso University in Indiana.
 He earned a doctorate in political sociology from Columbia University in 1975.

 After graduate school he moved to the Durham area.

 Career

-Paul Luebke taught sociology at Tougaloo College, a historically black college in Jackson, Mississippi from 1971 to 1975.
+Luebke taught sociology at Tougaloo College, a historically black college in Jackson, Mississippi, from 1971 to 1975.
 He taught sociology at University of North Carolina at Chapel Hill from 1975 to 1976.
 Luebke began teaching sociology at UNC Greensboro in 1976 and was awarded tenure in 1982.

 He was a member of the sociology faculty at the University of North Carolina at Greensboro, specializing in political sociology.

 He served on the Raleigh-Durham Airport Authority from 1987 until 1991.
 He served as a board member of the North Carolina Consumers Council as a consumer rights advocate.

 He was elected to the state House of Representatives in Durham's District 23, which then had three members, in 1990 and took up his position in 1991.

 As of February 2011 Luebke represented District 30 and was a member of the following committees: